 Citation Management Tools that help you capture metadata (such as title, author, publication date) directly from databases, catalogs, and websites.
 They make it easy for you to put citations into your documents and automatically formats bibliographies in the proper format and order.
 Robust tools such as EndNote and Zotero offer easy ways to capture bibliographic information with a few clicks.

 Controlled Vocabulary Standardized terms used in searching a specific database.

 Copyright Form of intellectual property law, that protects original works of authorship including literary, dramatic, musical, and artistic works, such as poetry, novels, movies, songs, computer software, and architecture.

 Course Reserves Books, articles, videos, and other resources that an instructor has indicated should be read or viewed for class.
-Electronic reserves are accessed through OCRA (Online Course Reserves Access).
-The material may be accessed on the OCRA login page or through a Canvas course site.
+Electronic reserves are accessed through Course Reserves.
+The material may be accessed on the Course Reserves login page or through a Canvas course site.

 Database Collection of information that can be searched.
 Each library database has a specific content focus and offers the ability to fine-tune search results.
 Databases encompass journal articles, book chapters, entire books, bibliographies, indexes, audiovisual materials, and collections of other resources.
 These specialized, scholarly resources are often licensed by the University for your use.
 In order to access these resources you must be logged in with your Brown log-in.
 A type of eresources.

 Descriptor Word that describes the subject of an article or book; used in many computer databases.
 See subject headings.